ernest-bruce/human-internet/humanity/humanity.md

 ## VISION, PRINCIPLES, VALUES
 the internet lacks values
 · other than effectiveness and efficiency as a communication infrastructure, the internet has no human values
-· there are some [organizations](http://www.connected.org/is/values.html) who try to implant values on it
+· there are [people](http://www.connected.org/is/values.html "") who try to implant values on it
 · but, at its core, the [internet][internet_plan-internet] is a valueless, amoral network of computing devices exchanging information as efficiently as possible

-without a vision and values geared towards humans, the internet infrastructure is incapable of reflecting humane traits
+without a vision and values geared towards humans, the internet infrastructure is incapable of providing a humane environment for people to be themselves, and to expect honesty and respect from other entities
-· nothing in its specifications and implementation say anything about guaranteeing the privacy, security, and safety of its human participants
+· nothing in its specifications and implementation says anything about guaranteeing the privacy, security, and safety of its human participants
 · because of that, it is easy for many entities on the internet to dedicate themselves to separating people from their money, or to capturing data about them and use it to obtain revenue, not to improving the human condition
 · ***this is unsustainable, self·destructive behavior***
 · people eventually revolt against entities that operate against their best interests